yua22/emilie_playground/report_scripts/README_reports.md

 QC_reports.py

 Goal:
-To generate intuitive and clean reports of QC metrics to determine which templates and parameters works well for Sample Prep team.
+To generate intuitive and clean reports of QC metrics to determine which templates and parameters work well for Sample Prep team.

 Graphs and Tables:
 Tables: - experiment parameters (token, mode, notes, questions)
 	- HQR vs LQR
 Graphs: - histogram of align procession length
 	- cumulative frequency of start positions

 Conclusion: